RENEE MONTAGNE, Host:

 PETER OVERBY: The resolution comes from Arizona Republican Jeff Flake.
 He's become one of the chamber's most ardent critics of earmarks.
 He offered the resolution Monday evening.

-Representative JEFF FLAKE (Republican, Arizona): This is not a partisan resolution, because this is not a partisan issue.
+JEFF FLAKE: This is not a partisan resolution, because this is not a partisan issue.
 I would implore my colleagues not to treat it as such.

 OVERBY: Flake's resolution mentions no lawmakers or parties, no lobbyists or dollar amounts.
 He said both parties have to fight the proliferation of earmarks.